brianglass/anastasis/files/saturday_matins.md

 Irmos.

-Through the Red SeaÂ’s deep.
+Through the Red Sea’s deep.

 Grasping the right hand of your servants, O Christ, guide them to eternal life, to the contemplation of your beauty, entreated by the Martyrs, champions of truth.